 The editors at Solutions Review highlight what’s changed since the last iteration of the Gartner Magic Quadrant for Sales Force Automation and provide an analysis of the new report.

 Analyst house Gartner, Inc. recently released the 2019 version of its Magic Quadrant for Sales Force Automation.
 Sales Force Automation is defined as systems that support the automation of sales activities, processes, and administrative responsibilities.
-This includes account, contact, and opportunity management, sales activity management, sales forecasting, mobile applications, reporting, PRM, and other platform capabilities.
-This year’s report revealed that the market has grown 12.8%, and that vendors are improving their AI for data capture, predictive analytics, and relationship intelligence.
+This includes account, contact, opportunity management, sales activity management, sales forecasting, mobile applications, reporting, PRM, and other platform capabilities.
+This year’s report revealed that the market has grown 12.8% and that vendors improve their AI for data capture, predictive analytics, and relationship intelligence.

-Additionally, three major trends have revealed themselves in the SFA market, the first being digital optimization objectives now drive many sales technology purchase decisions.
-This is often dubbed “digital transformation,” and is mostly driven by the need to build a data-driven sales organization.
-Gartner client interest in digital optimization has grown nearly 100% since last year’s report.
+Additionally, three major trends have revealed themselves in the SFA market; the first being digital optimization objectives now drive many sales technology purchase decisions.
+This is often dubbed “digital transformation” and is mostly driven by building a data-driven sales organization.
+Gartner’s client interest in digital optimization has grown nearly 100% since last year’s report.

 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 19 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 At Solutions Review, we’ve read the report, available here, and pulled out the key takeaways.